hub21team/python-curriculum-2021/module_1/2_conditionals/README.md

 # Boolean Variables

-  Previously, we saw that variables in python can store different types of information, like numbers, characters, and strings.
-Now we will learn about a new variable type called `boolean`.
-It is very simple, because a boolean variable can only store one of 2 values: `True` or `False`.
+  A boolean variable can only store one of 2 values: `True` or `False`.
 Example:
   ```python
   x = True
   print(x)